-Before there was Red Stag Fulfillment, there was a pair of frustrated eCommerce entrepreneurs.
-They had struggled to find a fulfillment company that could provide the service they needed to ship their (heavy) products.
+Before there was Red Stag Fulfillment, there was a pair of frustrated eCommerce entrepreneurs struggling to find a fulfillment company with the level of service they needed to grow their businesses.
 So, they created a fulfillment company questionnaire.
 Each time they interviewed a potential fulfillment provider, they asked the questions on the questionnaire and recorded the answers.

-In the end, the entrepreneurs didn’t find a service that catered to their product niche.
-So, they decided to start their own fulfillment business.
-You don’t have to start your own fulfillment warehouse, however.
-There are lots of great fulfillment providers in the US.
-Start with the questionnaire developed by the entrepreneurs behind Red Stag.
-Feel free to modify it to add questions that are specific to your business needs.
-This questionnaire can be a great tool to help you find the best order fulfillment company for your business.
+In the end, the entrepreneurs couldn’t find a fulfillment service that met their high standards, so they decided to start their own.
+Fortunately, you don’t have to start your own fulfillment company to find a great fulfillment provider.
+Start with their questionnaire, and feel free to modify it to add questions specific to your business needs.

 Outsourcing your fulfillment is an investment in the future of your eCommerce business.
-We hope this guide will help you in your search for the best fulfillment service for you.
+We hope this guide helps you in your search for the best fulfillment service for you.